csuwildcat/interoperable-web-development/best-practices/README.md

 1. Press **F5** to debug the application in Google Chrome.

 	The home page launches in Chrome.
 Click the title.
-Notice that the animation now works like it did in Internet Explorer.
+Notice that the animation now works like it did in Edge.
 Even the "COMING SOON" title flashes when the page loads.

 	![Animation working in Chrome with vendor prefix](images/animation-working-in-chrome-with-vendor-prefi.png?raw=true)